Industry Expertise · June 28, 2024

 5 Partner with other local businesses

 Collaborating with another business to offer joint services could drive more sales.
-For example, you can partner with a local pet shop that does grooming services to offer a discount off microchipping for new customers' pets at your practice.
-In turn, they can offer discounted grooming services for customers you refer to their shop.
+For example, you can partner with a local groomer to offer a microchipping discount for new customers' pets at your practice.
+You could also reach out to local trade shows and sporting venues and set up an information booth or kiosk with free samples and plenty of business cards to engage locals.

 By partnering with other businesses in your community, both you and your partners can more effectively target customers.
 In turn, your client base gets to enjoy the services they need at a discount.